jetbrains-academy/SimpleAndroidApp/Building UI elements/Add a textbox/task.md

-In this lesson, you learn how to create a layout that includes a text box and a button.
-This sets up the next lesson, where you learn how to make the app respond when the button is tapped.
+In this lesson, you will learn how to create a layout that includes a text box and a button.
+This sets up the next lesson where you'll learn how to make the app respond when the button is tapped.

 Most of your UI is defined in XML files.
-However, this lesson shows you how to create a layout using Android Studio's Layout Editor, rather than teaching you to write XML.
+However, this lesson shows you how to create a layout using Android Studio's Layout Editor rather than write XML.
 The Layout Editor writes the XML for you as you drag and drop views to build your layout.
-To see the `activity_main.xml` file, select the tab `Code` in your Editor.
+To see the `activity_main.xml` file, select the `Code` tab in your Editor.

 Add a text box
 -------------